Snegugu-Zulu/Calculator/README.md

 # Calculator
-A functioning calculator using PyQt6
+A functioning calculator using PyQt6.

+Core functions:
+Additio, subtraction, multiplication and division.